 Possible types: Ai, Ao, Ci, Co, Di, Do, TiA

-Address is the name of of I/O RS3 tag.
+The address is the name or address of the I/O RS3 tag.
 For analog I/O tags, the address can be defined in the following forms:

 AI-701 - AI-701 tag output (Q)

 =7A-02.@ - all @ flags of tag =7A-02 as a 16-bit unsigned integer